heisand/user-registry/README.md

 This is an entirely _thought_ project for a registry system, here a cancer registry.

 It per now enables the admin part, i.e., managing users, units and their roles.

+Please take a look at the [insights](https://github.com/heisand/cancer-registry/blob/main/Insights.md) about this project, explaining technical dedecisions and thoughts about future improvements.

 ## Data model